EVENTTY/EVENTTY.github.io/_pages/contact.md

       url: "https://eventty.github.io/form.html"
 ---

-## Enquiring and booking is as simple as contacting us on one of the following:
+## Enquiring and booking is as simple as contacting us through one of the following:

 <br>